 No matter their size, localization companies necessarily perform the functions of sales, establishing business relationships with clients, and Vendor Management (VM).
 VMs manage and recruit professionals and providers.
 The other crucial part is the one Project Managers (PMs) play.
 Let’s take a deeper look at their work.

 If LSPs are the scenography, PMs are the leading actors of the play.
 Their function is crucial because they analyze and tackle projects, but also oversee project workflows, considering budget, human and IT resources, time, risks, etc. Surrounding PMs and localization projects, there are—again—a lot of acronyms referring to services and other expressions of day-to-day work.
 Perhaps the most common ones are TEP (translation, editing, proofreading) and EOB (end of business).
 If interested, you can find more acronyms and their meaning in the list below:

 Entering the industry implies embracing new and ubiquitous tools: the computer-assisted translation (CAT) tools.
-As with LSPs, there are hundreds of different CAT tools covering different needs, but they all share the same core.
-They divide source text in strings while displaying source and target text in a bilingual view, making the job easier for linguists.
-They also integrate translation memories (TM), term bases (TB) and quality assurance (QA) tools features, among many, many other functions.
-Being familiar with one tool will really help understand the rest of them.
+As with LSPs, hundreds of CAT tools cover different needs, but they all share the same core.
+They divide source text into strings while displaying source and target text in a bilingual view, making the job easier for linguists.
+They also integrate translation memories (TM), term bases (TB), and quality assurance (QA) tools features, among many, many other functions.
+Being familiar with one tool will help understand the rest of them.

 To sum up, we propose these three tips as a starter pack:

 - Be patient with acronyms and ask or search if you don’t know one.
 You’ll eventually become one of the characters of the vignette.

 - Be curious about what PMs do, how, and why.
 No matter what your job in the industry is, it will be impacted somehow by project management.